The following information is based on the 2017-2018 Connecticut Energy Assistance Program.

 Spanish version – http://www.ct.gov/dss/lib/dss/pdfs/w1105sspanishchecklist.pdf

-2017-2018 TIMETABLE FOR HOUSEHOLDS THAT HEAT WITH OIL AND OTHER DELIVERABLE FUELS:
+2017-2018 TIMETABLE FOR HOUSEHOLDS THAT HEAT WITH OIL, WOOD AND WOOD PELLETS, PROPANE, KEROSENE, COAL:

 11/15/17: First day for fuel deliveries for which CEAP will pay.

 11/15/17: First day for authorization of fuel deliveries (Oil, coal, kerosene, propane, wood, wood pellets).